-I spent more than three decades burying the child-artist in me.
-Pushing something I had shown a talent for (writing) deep under a uniform (Navy) or businessman’s suit (as manager and executive working for others and then as owner of my own manufacturing, trucking and logistics and consulting businesses).
-It was whom I thought I must be to provide for my family.
+I spent more than three decades, from the time I was 18 years old, burying the child-artist in me.
+Pushing something I had shown a talent for (writing) deep under a uniform (Navy) or businessman’s suit (as manager and executive working for others and then as owner of my own manufacturing, trucking, logistics, and operations management consulting businesses).
+It was who I thought I must be to provide for my family.
 My brain told me so.

 I would not choose to erase the past.
-Nine years ago—as of this writing in April 2017—it was the future that concerned me.
-At the time back then, the present pressed hard and I felt my future, the vision I had for it, fading.
-Finally, I was so dissatisfied, so terribly mad at letting life live me instead of me living it, I made a decision to change from what I thought I had to do… to doing what I wanted to do.
+But back in 2008, it was the future that concerned me.
+At the time—then—the present pressed hard because I felt my future, the vision I had for it, was fading.
+Finally, I was so dissatisfied, so terribly mad at my business and professional life living me instead of me living it, I made a decision to change from what I thought I had to do… to do what I wanted.

-And that was tough because I wasn’t rich or independently wealthy—I’ve done okay, but I also had to work and earn a living—just like most people.
+And that was tough because I wasn’t rich or independently wealthy—my wife and I’ve done well, but I also had to work and earn a living—just like most people.
 But if you want something bad enough you can tough it out.
-You can take what is meaningful and important to you and fit it into your life or make it the purpose of your life.
+You can take what is meaningful and significant and fit into your life or make it the purpose of your life.